What do we mean by transgender?

 - the accommodation team will be able to make arrangements for a student to be housed in appropriate halls of residence

-- it is possible for students to change their name, title and gender on their registry record and for Computing Services to issue a new username.
-Student Services will be able to co-ordinate this for the student
+- it is possible for students to change their name, title and gender on their registry record and for Digital, Data & Technology (DD&T) to issue a new username.
+Student Support will be able to co-ordinate this for the student

-- Student Services can work with other departments to arrange new or multiple ID cards e.g. library and other access cards, as required
+- Student Support can work with other departments to arrange new or multiple ID cards e.g. library and other access cards, as required

 - students are entitled to use toilets for the gender they identify with.
 There are also a number of gender neutral toilets around campus and changing facilities in the Sports Training Village which students may wish to use, but they are not obliged to do so.
-Student Services can advise further
+Student Support can advise further.

 - the Students' Union can advise on membership of gender-specific sports clubs and societies

-- a Funding Adviser can meet with a student if they are experiencing financial hardship.
+- a Money Adviser can meet with a student if they are experiencing financial hardship.

 Support from other students